ywang037/delta-ntu-slerp4/Face detection/README.md

 An interesting comparision of face detection performance [is reported here](https://github.com/andreimuntean/Dlib-vs-OpenCV), it is found that dlib out performs OpenCV in terms of face finding accuracy, however [OpenCV can be much faster than dlib on ARM-based platforms.](https://github.com/cmusatyalab/openface/issues/157)

 Indeed, OpenCV face detection is much faster than dlib.
 However, when it comes to the detection accuracy dlib can detect occluded faces, which cannot be achieved by OpenCV.
+See [this page](https://docs.opencv.org/3.3.1/d7/d8b/tutorial_py_face_detection.html) for tutorial on OpenCV face detection.

 ## Tips of loading images
 To laod images as numpy array, several methods can be adopted